Skip to content

 • ✓ KVKK compliant

 After a traffic accident, two documents are often confused.
 The first is the mutual report (anlaşmalı tutanak), the second is the adjuster report (eksperli tutanak).
 Both are used in material-damage accidents, but their legal weight and content are completely different.
+Knowing the difference helps you choose the right path after an accident — especially when there is a risk of dispute with the other party.

 For a more detailed comparison, read our blog post: Mutual Report vs Licensed-Adjuster Report: The Difference.